OpenEvalProject/evals/manuscripts/elife-61909/v3/manuscript.md

 We tested the performance of DLG under four conditions– on full-size images (352 × 274 pixels) and downsized images (176 × 137 pixels), both image sizes in Latency mode and Rate mode.
 All four conditions were tested on four different computers (see Table 2 for specifications).
 The mouse licking video used for this test was different from the mouse licking video used for the inference speed benchmarking of the DeepLabCut-Live! package (a video with larger images was used in the DeepLabCut-Live! benchmark).
 Across all DLG benchmarking experiments, a single outlier frame-to-LED data point was removed from the Windows OS, GeForce 1080 GPU, 352 × 274 pixel size configuration.
 This one point had a time frame-to-LED delay of 3 s, nearly 10 times that of the next longest delay under any configuration, likely due to misalignment of the infrared LED and photodetector.

-## Inference speed, size vs. accuracy and dynamic cropping
+### Inference speed, size vs. accuracy and dynamic cropping

 For the analyses regarding the size and accuracy dependency (Figure 2—figure supplement 2 and Figure 2—figure supplement 3), we used the 640 × 480 pixel images available at Zenodo (Mathis et al., 2018a) from Mathis et al., 2018b.

-## Postural feedback experiment
+### Postural feedback experiment

 Prior to conducting the dog feedback experiment, the dog was extensively trained to ‘rear’ upon the verbal command ‘jump’ and the visual cue of a human’s arm raised at shoulder height.
 ‘Rearing’ was reinforced by manually providing treats for successful execution.
 Prior to recording videos for tracking and feedback, the dog routinely participated in daily training sessions with her owners.
 There was no change to the dog’s routine when implementing sessions in which feedback was provided.

 To conduct the feedback experiment, we used the DLG software on a Jetson Xavier developer kit.
 Pose estimation was performed using an exported DeepLabCut model (details regarding training provided above).
 Feedback was provided using a custom DeepLabCut-Live!
 Processor that detected ‘rearing’ movements and controlled an LED via serial communication to a Teensy microcontroller.

-The dog was considered to be in a ‘rearing’ posture if (a) the likelihood of the withers and at least one elbow was greater than 0.5 and (b) the vertical position of at least one elbow, whose likelihood was greater than 0.5, was above the vertical position of the withers (i.e., yelbow<ywithers, with the top of the image as y=0 and bottom of image as y=image height).
+The dog was considered to be in a ‘rearing’ posture if (a) the likelihood of the withers and at least one elbow was greater than 0.5 and (b) the vertical position of at least one elbow, whose likelihood was greater than 0.5, was above the vertical position of the withers (i.e., $y_{elbow}<y_{withers}$, with the top of the image as $y=0$ and bottom of image as $y=image height$).
 For each pose, the Processor determined whether the dog was in a ‘rearing’ posture, queried the current status of the LED from the Teensy microcontroller, and if the current status did not match the dog’s posture (i.e. if the LED was off and the dog was in a ‘rearing’ posture), sent a command to the Teensy to turn the LED on or off.

 In this experiment, we recorded the time at which images were accessed by DLG, the time at which poses were obtained by DLG after processing, and the times that the LED was turned on or off by the Processor.
 We calculated the pose estimation rate as the inverse of the delay from obtaining one pose to the next, the latency from image acquisition to obtaining the pose from that image, and, for poses in which the Processor turned the LED on or off, the latency from image acquisition to sending the command to turn the LED on or off.